 There Are More Tourists Than You Think

-Since U.S. travel restrictions eased in 2016, Cuba has been touted as a "new" vacation destination, but it's certainly not tourist-free.
+During the time that the U.S. eased travel restrictions in 2016, Cuba had been touted as a "new" vacation destination, but it's certainly not tourist-free.
 The Caribbean island has been a popular hot spot for Canadian and European travelers for years, and it is equipped with hire cars, tour groups, and other tourist amenities like any major city.
 If you're hoping to go off the beaten path, venture out of Havana to the country's remote coastal towns.